Boris Johnson to defy Tory anger with social care plan set to hike national insurance

 And David Davis, the former cabinet minister, called higher national insurance the “worst possible tax”, because it falls on businesses as well as workers, saying: “It’s damaging on employment and on growth.”

+The hike will reportedly be referred to as the “Health and Social Care Levy” and will be “legally ringfenced” to ensure it is used only for the purpose of funding the care sector.

 The government is also expected to announce plans to break its manifesto commitment to protect the state pension.
-It is understood the ‘triple lock’ will be suspended for a year and pensioners will receive an increase of 2.5 per cent rather than the expected 8 per cent.
+It is understood the “triple lock” will be suspended for a year and pensioners will receive an increase of 2.5 per cent rather than the expected 8 per cent.

 During a private drinks event on Monday evening hosted by the 1922 Committee of backbench Conservatives, the chancellor Rishi Sunak told MPs: “It’s fair to say that we’ve got a tough autumn ahead.”